To maintain an active CPA license in Georgia, certified public accountants have to fulfill a CPE requirement on a biennial basis.

 Here is a summary for your reference:

-Within the 2-year reporting period, the CPAs registered in Georgia should fulfill at least 80 hours of accounting continuing education.
+Within the 2-year reporting period, CPAs registered in Georgia should fulfill at least 80 hours of accounting continuing education.

 In each reporting period:

-Photograph courtesy of Brokentaco
+GA photograph courtesy of Brokentaco

 I am the author of How to Pass The CPA Exam (published by Wiley), and I also passed all 4 sections of the CPA Exam on my first try.
 Additionally, I have led webinars, such as for the Institute of Management Accountants, authored featured articles on websites like Going Concern and AccountingWeb, and I'm also the CFO for the charity New Sight.
 Finally, I have created other accounting certification websites to help mentor non-CPA candidates.
 I have already mentored thousands of CPA, CMA, CIA, EA, and CFA candidates, and I can help you too!